D0miH/macos-system-info-library/README.md

 # SMCPPKit
-C++ implementation of the SMCKit library to read and write the Apple SMC
+C++ implementation of the [SMCKit](https://github.com/iglance/SMCKit) library to read and write to the Apple SMC.